luckylegend-project/lucky-legend/README.md

 # Lucky Legend (LLD)

-Lucky Legend (LLD) is a community-driven Solana-based token focused on transparency, simplicity, and long-term consistency.
+Lucky Legend (LLD) is a community-driven, Solana-based token focused on transparency, simplicity, and long-term consistency.

 This repository serves as the official public documentation hub for the Lucky Legend project.